 - Parents/guardians will be informed if vaccines are missing: TBDHU will send communication to parents/guardians if their student is missing vaccine information from their record for any of the ISPA vaccines.

-- Schedule for suspensions under ISPA: TBDHU will start the process in early 2026 and the details, including the schedule, are listed below.
+- Schedule for suspensions under ISPA: Details, including the schedule, are listed below.

 - DTaP-IPV-Hib (diphtheria, tetanus, pertussis, polio, haemophilus influenza type B)